Taking tests

 • You might go back through with your instructor or on your own and see what patterns of error you can detect, each of which implies some different ways to change your studying and test-taking habits

 • You could even color-code the patterns you find.
-For ex.:
+For example:

 • Misread = Pink